Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Experiments

 \subsection{On-Device Performances}

-We ported all models in our experiments, using TensorFlow lite, to a 2017 Google Pixel~2 with a Qualcomm~MSM8998 Snapdragon~835 chipset (Octa-core CPU with 4x2.35~GHz~Kryo \& 4x1.9~GHz~Kryo) and 4GB of RAM.
-Afterward, we use TensorFlow's benchmark tools to measure the average inference time along with its standard deviation, the memory footprint, and the model size for over 1000 inferences using 4 threads with the different architectures\footnote{Tensorflow-Benchmark tools - \url{https://www.tensorflow.org/lite/performance/measurement}}.
+We ported all models in our experiments, using TensorFlow lite, to a 2017 Google Pixel~2 with a Qualcomm~MSM8998 Snapdragon~835 chipset (octa-core CPU with 4x2.35~GHz~Kryo \& 4x1.9~GHz~Kryo) and 4 GB of RAM.
+Afterward, we use TensorFlow's benchmark tools to measure the average inference time along with its standard deviation, the memory footprint, and the model size for over 1000 inferences using 4 threads with the different architectures\footnote{\url{https://www.tensorflow.org/lite/performance/measurement}}.
 For technical reasons, all models were inferred using the on-device CPU.

-The result of the experiments is presented in Table~\ref{tab:inferenceTable}.
-The inference time of the models is between 1 to 13 ms for input data with a time length of 2.56 seconds.
-The transformer-based model with the longest inference time in our study, MobileHART (XS), can classify more than 76 samples per second, which is well above the real-time criteria of 28 samples per second set by another study \cite{Ignatov2018RealtimeHA}.
+The results are presented in Table~\ref{tab:inferenceTable}.
+The inference time of the models is between 1 ms and 41 ms for an input window of 2.56 seconds.
+The transformer-based model with the longest inference time in our study, MobileHART, can classify more than 76 samples per second, which is well above the real-time criteria of 28 samples per second set by another study \cite{Ignatov2018RealtimeHA}.
 This performance shows that all the models studied in this paper can achieve real-time activity classification.